 We classify deferred revenue as a current liability for arrangements where the expiration of a customer's right to utilize shortfall payments is twelve months or less.
 We classify deferred revenue as noncurrent for arrangements where the expiration of the right to utilize shortfall payments and our estimate of its potential utilization is more than 12 months.
-As of December 31, 2016, noncurrent deferred revenue totaled \$57.5 million and represents amounts that provide these customers the ability to offset their gathering fees, as determined by the MVC contract, to the extent that their throughput volumes exceed their MVC.
+As of December 31, 2017, current deferred revenue totaled \$4.0 million.
+Noncurrent deferred revenue totaled \$12.7 million at December 31, 2017 and represents amounts that provide these customers the ability to offset their gathering fees, as determined by the MVC contract, to the extent that their throughput volumes exceed their MVC.